top of page

 I’m a decision scientist, a behavioral economist, and a choice architect.
 I’ve spent my entire professional life helping individuals and large corporations make decisions.

 The truth is, there is absolutely a consistent, repeatable decision process you should use.
 If you are already using one, I congratulate you.
-If you are not, this is my encouragement.
+If you are not, then helping your child make the best college decision will help you fine-tune your own decision process.

 Let’s quickly build a foundation.
 We categorize those 30,000 daily decisions into three kinds.